Yemenite silversmithing: Techniques

 While silver granules can also be made by dropping melted silver into cold water, in Yemen, most silversmiths used a different technique.
 The silver granules (šaḏir) were prepared from a silver wire, cut into small pieces, which were then covered by embers that were heated by a flame, by which they obtained their round shape.
 This process forms perfectly round granules, or "droplets", that were soldered onto the piece of jewellery as desired.

 Granulation was a common form of decorative technique used in the making of rings, bracelets and large necklaces.
 Granulated necklaces were the most complicated to make, where the use of granulation was central.
 From these granules, the artisans prepared masbū'āt – the rose-like cluster consisting of seven granules, and matisū'āt – the diamond-shaped rhombus consisting of nine granules, the mulberry beads known as tūt for the choker necklace (ma'naqeh), among other items.

 Silver wires were made in Yemen by taking raw, unshaped silver (sabāyik in Arabic), melting it in a crucible and then pouring the melted silver into a finger-length mold made from special earth shaped like a tube.
 This produced ingots.
 Different sizes of wire were obtained by extruding the wire ingot through a steel, perforated device called mağarrah (see #Terminology).
 The silversmith would hold down the device between his feet and pull on the wire with a pair of tongs or forceps (nippers), and, occasionally, with his own teeth to tighten the grip on the tongs.
 By applying force by moving his entire body weight left and right, he would eventually succeed in stretching the wire and threading it through the hole.
 This ancient method was sustained until the introduction of modern, steel mechanical devices for making wires at the turn of the 20th-century, which then diminished considerably the time consumed in making the silver and gold wire.
 What would formerly take several days to make was now done in one hour.
 Such wires served as one of the basic elements of design for most jewellery pieces.

 A substance similar to borax (known as tinkār in the Yemenite dialect of Arabic – and otherwise known as the "glue of the silversmith" – was solely used in Yemen for the purpose of soldering in order to bind together two separate silver pieces (especially for applying fine and delicate work, such as granules, to a silver plate).
 Cadmium was not used in Yemen for this purpose at all.
 A different substance was used when soldering silver wires to a plate, which were applied to the plate by wire soldering tweezers.

-In recent years in Yemen, the silversmith bought all these materials (granules, wires and plates) pre-manufactured.
+By the mid-20th century, the silversmith in Yemen bought all these materials (granules, wires and plates) pre-manufactured.